 Joe Raedle/Getty Images News/Getty Images

 If Madfes has a patient who desires to experiment with herbal products, she sends them directly to Whole Foods.
 “I like it.
 Oh my gosh,” she says.
-“They display screen the entirety for you.”
-Since there’s presently no federal law over organic splendor merchandise, Whole Foods has created their very own device and claims to simplest stock merchandise with “a verified music document” of achievement.
-Ultimately, it is all approximately experimentation.
-If rubbing natural olive oil on your face makes your skin glow, awesome.
-But if you’d alternatively stay with the pharmacy brand your mother’s been using because you have been little, you’re probably secure with that, too.
+“They display screen” the entire”y for you.”
+Since there’s no fee” fee lathere’sorfor gfeeplendor merchandise, Whole Foods has created its outside and claims outside inventory with “a verified music document” of “achievement.
+Ultimately, i” is all approximately experimentation.
+Imagine rubbing natural olive oil on your face to make your skin glow.
+Awesome.
+But if you’d alternatively stay with the ‘dormancy brand your mother’s been using because your mother’s little, you’re probably secure with them.